Biden pressures Trump to cooperate, citing risk of additional coronavirus deaths if handoff is delayed

 Without entree into the workings and plans of the current administration, Biden said he would focus on meeting with business and labor leaders, staffing the White House and forming his Cabinet.

-Two sources on Monday confirmed that Rep. Cedric L. Richmond (D-La.), one of Biden’s earliest backers, plans to join the administration.
+Two Democrats on Monday confirmed that Rep. Cedric L. Richmond (D-La.), one of Biden’s earliest backers, plans to join the administration.
 Richmond, a national co-chair for Biden’s campaign, was one of Biden’s most prominent African American supporters, frequently defending him and campaigning for him dating back to the early days of the Democratic primary.

 It was not immediately clear what role Richmond would play, although some Biden allies saw him as a potential senior adviser in the White House.

 Richmond did not immediately respond to a request for comment.
-His plans were first reported by Bloomberg News and confirmed by two sources who spoke on the condition of anonymity to address internal conversations.
+His plans were first reported by Bloomberg News and confirmed by two people who spoke on the condition of anonymity to address internal conversations.

 Biden also said Monday that Trump’s lack of cooperation had not stopped foreign leaders from calling to congratulate him.